-Slowcanda comes from a project by Betty and Lorenzo, who define themselves as “two crazy young people who love travelling in order to find unusual, stunning places“.
+Slowcanda comes from a project by Betty and Lorenzo, who define themselves as “two crazy young people who love traveling in order to find unusual, stunning places“.
 Their wander in the search for a special place where to live together, work and grow their children up, ended in a small village, almost abandoned, clung to a crest on the Apennines, below Mount Nerone (province of Pesaro-Urbino).

 “Nearly thirty houses, a small square, a small church, three inhabitants.
 Here it is our dream, waiting for us”

 To get to Baciardi (Piobbico), you have to leave your car on the top of the village and walk from there.
 “It’s always nice to watch the people’s impression when they arrive here for the first time!
-The path is made in stone, so that heels stuck in there and… mobile phones: there’s no reception here.
+The path is made in stone so that heels stuck in there and… mobile phones: there’s no reception here.
 After that, they begin to relax, sipping an aperitif, sitting on old, wooden chairs and there come the memories, silence is tasted – it only gets interrupted by our yard animals: Igor the rooster, the geese and Unico, the runaway donkey”.

 Here you can taste our 0-km food, coming from our synergic garden, according to bio-dynamic principles, which also counts many fruit trees under extinction.

-Info: how to stay at Slowcanda by Betty and Lorenzo, or just stop for an incredible 0-km lunch in the heart of the Apennines in Marche Region.
+Info: how to stay at Slowcanda by Betty and Lorenzo, or just stop for an incredible 0-km lunch in the heart of the Apennines in the Marche Region.